Megscammell/METOD-Algorithm/docs/_sources/Inputs of the METOD algorithm/index.rst.txt

 .. role:: bash(code)
    :language: bash

-Inputs of the METOD algorithm
+Inputs of the METOD Algorithm
 ===========================================

 In this section, details on the required inputs and optional inputs of the METOD Algorithm are provided.